MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/VADE_MECUM.md

 through something.
 Since this is a a fairly complex item, we will walk through a basic things.

+You will need to already have `clixon` and `clixon-backend-helper` installed.
+If these are installed in `/usr/local` (or anyplace but `/usr`) see the notes in README.md in the main directory for instructions.

 We pick a relatively simple example here, we will configure the server side of chronyd.
 That's a program that provides a time synchronization server and client.
 The client side is already handled